-• If a CO line call arrives through the LCOT card, a busy tone will not be sent to the caller.
+• If a CO line call arrives through the ELCOT/LCOT or T1 (LCOT/GCOT) card, a busy tone will not be sent to the caller.

-- 11.5.1 PBX Configuration-[3-5-1] Group-Incoming Call Distribution Group-Group Settings - →Overflow Queuing Busy - $\rightarrow \! \text{Overflow}$ No Answer - 11.5.2 PBX Configuration-[3-5-2] Group-Incoming Call Distribution Group-Queuing Time Table

-11.5.3 PBX Configuration-[3-5-3] Group-Incoming Call Distribution Group-Miscellaneous-Options- Overflow immediately when All Logout
+- 5.12 [3-5-1] Incoming Call Distribution Group-Group Settings - →Overflow Queuing Busy - →Overflow No Answer - 5.14 [3-5-2] Incoming Call Distribution Group-Queuing Time Table - 5.15 [3-5-3] Incoming Call Distribution Group-Miscellaneous ♦ Options-Overflow immediately when All Logout

 - [625] Destination for Overflow Time Expiration

 - [626] Overflow Time

 - [627] Destination When All Busy

-- [628] Queuing Call Capacity

-[632] Maximum Number of Agents
+[628] Queuing Call Capacity [632] Maximum Number of Agents

-10.1.6 ICD Group Features-Queuing
+9.1.6 ICD Group Features-Queuing

-10.1.6 ICD Group Features-Queuing
+9.1.6 ICD Group Features-Queuing

 When a preprogrammed number of extensions in an incoming call distribution group are busy, additional incoming calls can wait in a queue.
 The number of calls which can wait in the queue is programmable.
-While calls are waiting in the queue, the calls are handled by the Queuing Time Table, which can be assigned for each time mode (day/lunch/break/night) (\rightarrow 19.1.3 Time Service).
+While calls are waiting in the queue, the calls are handled by the Queuing Time Table, which can be assigned for each time mode (day/lunch/break/night) (→ 17.1.5 Time Service).
 This PBX supports a specified number of Queuing Time Tables which each have a specified number of sequences (specific commands which are performed when a caller enters a queue).
 The following commands can be assigned to each sequence when making a Queuing Time Table: